-- Source code hosting tools besides GitHub—for instance, BitBucket or Gitlab—are not currently supported.
+- Source code hosting tools besides GitHub or GitLab—for instance, BitBucket—are not currently supported.

 - Pages currently only supports a single project per repository.
-Monorepos or repositories with multiple codebases/applications currently can't deploy more than one project to Pages at a time.
+Monorepos or repositories with multiple codebases/applications currently cannot deploy more than one project to Pages at a time.

-- Once you've selected a GitHub repository for your Pages application, it can't be changed.
-Please remove/delete your Pages project and create a new one pointing at a different repository if you need to update it.
+- Once you have selected a GitHub repository for your Pages application, it cannot be changed.
+Remove/delete your Pages project and create a new one pointing at a different repository if you need to update it.

 - Hugo builds automatically run an old version.
-To run the latest version of Hugo (for instance, 0.80.0), you'll need to set an environment variable.
+To run the latest version of Hugo (for instance, 0.80.0), you will need to set an environment variable.
 Set

 0.80.0or the Hugo version of your choice.

 12.18.0in the Pages build environment.
 If you need to use a newer Node version, refer to the for configuration options.